ra1028/VueFlux/README.md

 ```

 ### Signal Operators
-VueFluxReactive is restricts functional approach as much as possible.
+VueFluxReactive restricts functional approach AMAP.
-However, includes minimum some operators for convenience.
+However, includes minimum operators for convenience.
-These operators transform a signal into a new sinal.
+These operators transform a signal into a new sinal generated in the operators, which means the invariance of Signal holds.

 __map__
-The map operator is used to transform the values in a signal, creating a new signal.
+The map operator is used to transform the values in a signal.

 ```swift
 let sink = Sink<Int>()